Frank Stella Prints: A Retrospective

 For over fifty years, Frank Stella has created a significant body of abstract art comprised of paintings, reliefs, sculptures, drawings, and prints.
 Frank Stella Prints: A Retrospective details the artist’s remarkable career as a printmaker.
 It presents prints that make apparent how his highly experimental endeavors have redefined the traditional print.
 The exhibition also offers a clear view of Stella’s stylistic evolution—a series of reinventions from the minimalist geometric abstraction of the early years to the baroque exuberance of the later gestural work.

 Frank Stella Prints: A Retrospective is the artist’s first major print retrospective since 1982 and is the occasion for the publication of a revised and expanded catalogue raisonné, Richard H. Axsom, Frank Stella Prints: A Catalogue Raisonné (NY: Hudson Hills Press, 2016).

 The prints are selected from the extensive collection of the Jordan Schnitzer Foundation, Portland, OR.
 Schnitzer says, Stella “bridges Abstract Expressionism, Minimalism, and Pop.
 What I admire about him is that he’s kept pushing himself into new mediums and new themes.”

 Support for the exhibition and related educational and outreach programs has been made possible by a grant from the Jordan Schnitzer Family Foundation.
-Local Sponsors: Laura and Barrie Harmon, Melissa and Frank Wilson, Dr. Marla Wolhman and John Crews.
+Local Sponsors: Laura and Barrie Harmon, Melissa and Frank Wilson, Dr. Marla Wolhman and John Crews, and Ann Hubbert.